 Although new to the art of screenwriting, Sean is also actively developing projects for film and television.
 To date, he has completed a feature film writing contract, and several short films, which regularly show at the Darwin Deckchair cinema.
 His short films Enough (2022) and Hephaestion were funded by the SPARK short film program and debuted at the Darwin International Film Festival.

-In his spare time, he writes biographies about himself in third person.
+In Sean's spare time, he loves trivia, board games, movies, and writing biographies about himself in third person.